andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/extend/approach.md

 - Some components in Bootstrap are built with overlapping elements to prevent double borders without modifying the `border` property.
 For example, button groups, input groups, and pagination.
 - These components share a standard `z-index` scale of `0` through `3`.
 - `0` is default (initial), `1` is `:hover`, `2` is `:active`/`.active`, and `3` is `:focus`.
-- This approach matches our expectations of highest user priority.
-If an element is focused, it's in view and at the user's attention.
+- This approach matches our expectations of highest clinicUser priority.
+If an element is focused, it's in view and at the clinicUser's attention.
 Active elements are second highest because they indicate state.
-Hover is third highest because it indicates user intent, but nearly _anything_ can be hovered.
+Hover is third highest because it indicates clinicUser intent, but nearly _anything_ can be hovered.

 ### Overlay components

 Bootstrap includes several components that function as an overlay of some kind.
 This includes, in order of highest `z-index`, dropdowns, fixed and sticky navbars, modals, tooltips, and popovers.
 These components have their own `z-index` scale that begins at `1000`.
 This starting number is random and serves as a small buffer between our styles and your project's custom styles.

-Each overlay component increases it's `z-index` value slightly in such a way that common UI principles allow user focused or hovered elements to remain in view at all times.
+Each overlay component increases it's `z-index` value slightly in such a way that common UI principles allow clinicUser focused or hovered elements to remain in view at all times.
 For example, a modal is document blocking (e.g., you cannot take any other action save for the modal's action), so we put that above our navbars.

 Learn more about this in our [`z-index` layout page]({{ site.baseurl }}/docs/{{ site.docs_version }}/layout/overview/#z-index).